Fushuma/fushuma-contracts/README.md

 ---

-**⚠️ Important**: Governance contracts have NOT been audited.
-DeFi contracts are under development.
-Do not use in production without proper auditing and testing.
+**⚠️ Important**: Governance and DeFi contracts have NOT been audited.
+Do not use in production with significant value without proper auditing and testing.

-**Last Updated**: November 11, 2025
+**Last Updated**: November 16, 2025